EmanueleCosenza/NN4G/README.md

 Minimization and maximization problems are solved by means of the algorithm of gradient ascent/descent.\
 In both cases, the algorithms are implemented using PyTorch's `Optimizer`s with weight decay (L2 loss).
 In this way, gradients are automatically computed by PyTorch's through its computational graph and weights are updated calling the `Tensor`'s `backward` method.

-## Model selection and model assessment implementation
+## Model selection and model assessment
 The model selection and model assessment procedures are defined inside the `validation.py` module.\
 Model selection is implemented inside the `grid_search_cv` function, using k-fold cross validation and grid search for hyperparameter optimization.
 Model assessment is implemented inside the `nested_cross_validation` function, using a nested cross validation procedure.\
 While `grid_search_cv` returns the final network trained with the best hyperparameters on the entire input dataset, `nested_cross_validation` returns an estimate of the model performance on a dataset.\